pingcap/tidb-operator/en/deploy-on-aws-eks.md

           value: tiflash
     ```

-    To configure other parameters, refer to [Configure a TiDB Cluster](configure-a-tidb-cluster.md).
+    For other parameters, refer to [Configure a TiDB Cluster](configure-a-tidb-cluster.md).

     > **Warning:**
     >
     > TiDB Operator automatically mount PVs **in the order of the configuration** in the `storageClaims` list.
 Therefore, if you need to add disks for TiFlash, make sure that you add the disks **only to the end of the original configuration** in the list.
 In addition, you must **not** alter the order of the original configuration.

-+ If you want to deploy TiCDC, configure `spec.ticdc` in `tidb-cluster.yaml`:
++ To deploy TiCDC, configure `spec.ticdc` in `tidb-cluster.yaml`:

     ```yaml
     spec: